google-deepmind/dm_control/README.md

 *   3.9

-Various people have been successful in getting `dm_control` to work on other Linux distros, OS X, and Windows.
+Various people have been successful in getting `dm_control` to work on other Linux distros, macOS, and Windows.
 We do not provide active support for these, but will endeavour to answer questions on a best-effort basis.

 Follow these steps to install `dm_control`:

-1. Download MuJoCo 2.1.0 from the Download page on the [MuJoCo website].
+1. Download MuJoCo 2.1.1 from the
+    [Releases page on the MuJoCo GitHub repository].
 MuJoCo must be installed before `dm_control`, since `dm_control`'s install script generates Python [`ctypes`] bindings based on MuJoCo's header files.
-By default, `dm_control` assumes that the MuJoCo archive is extracted into `~/.mujoco`.
+By default, `dm_control` assumes that MuJoCo is installed via the following instructions:

+    -   On Linux, extract the tarball into `~/.mujoco`.
+    -   On Windows, extract the zip archive into either `%HOMEPATH%\MuJoCo` or `%PUBLIC%\MuJoCo`.
+    -   On macOS, either place `MuJoCo.app` into `/Applications`, or place `MuJoCo.Framework` into `~/.mujoco`.

 2. Install the `dm_control` Python package by running `pip install dm_control`.
     We recommend `pip install`ing into a `virtualenv`, or with the `--user` flag to avoid interfering with system packages.
-At installation time, `dm_control` looks for the MuJoCo headers from Step 1 in `~/.mujoco/mujoco210/include`, however this path can be configured with the `headers-dir` command line argument.
+At installation time, `dm_control` looks for the MuJoCo headers at the paths described in Step 1 by default, however this path can be configured with the `headers-dir` command line argument.

-3. If the shared library provided by MuJoCo (e.g. `libmujoco210.so` or `libmujoco210.dylib`) is installed at a non-default path, specify its location using the `MJLIB_PATH` environment variable.
-This environment variable should be set to the full path to the library file itself, e.g.
+3. If the shared library provided by MuJoCo (i.e. `libmujoco.so.2.1.1` or `libmujoco.2.1.1.dylib` or `mujoco.dll`) is installed at a non-default path, specify its location using the `MJLIB_PATH` environment variable.
+This environment variable should be set to the full path to the library file itself, e.g. `export MJLIB_PATH=/path/to/libmujoco.so.2.1.1`.
-    `export MJLIB_PATH=/path/to/libmujoco210.so`.

 ## Versioning